Peter Ryan (racing driver): Career

 The S.C.C.A. ordered its members not to compete in the Canadian race because prize money was being given."
-In July 1961 Peter Ryan (Comstock Sadler-Chevrolet) was leading the Meadowdale Grand Prix when Roger Penske (Maserati birdcage Telar Special): "banged into him from the rear on the 18th lap."
+In July 1961, Ryan (Comstock Sadler-Chevrolet) was leading the Meadowdale Grand Prix when Roger Penske (Maserati birdcage Telar Special): "banged into him from the rear on the 18th lap."
 Ryan clung on to the lead, but after spinning recovered to finish second.
 On 6 August 1961, Ryan won the Vanderbilt Cup for Formula Junior cars at Bridgehampton, New York, driving a Lotus 20, averaging 87.95 miles an hour.

 Ryan was the winner of the inaugural Canadian Grand Prix, in a Lotus Monte Carlo-Climax, held at Mosport on 30 September 1961, when it was a non-Championship sports car race.
-Second that day was Pedro Rodriguez (Ferrari V12) and third Stirling Moss (Lotus Monte Carlo).
+Second that day was Pedro Rodríguez (Ferrari V12) and third Stirling Moss (Lotus Monte Carlo).
 The win at Mosport led to an invitation from Colin Chapman to drive a Lotus in the 1961 United States Grand Prix.

-In the first 3-hr Daytona Continental GT and sports car race at Daytona on 11 February 1962, Ryan finished 15th overall, sharing a Ferrari 3.0-litre with Ricardo Rodriguez.
+In the first 3-hr Daytona Continental GT and sports car race at Daytona on 11 February 1962, Ryan finished 15th overall, sharing a Ferrari 3.0-litre with Ricardo Rodríguez.
 The previous day he had finished fifth in the Lurani Trophy Race for Formula Junior cars, driving a Lotus 20.
 At Sebring on 24 March 1962, Ryan, teamed with John Fulp, finished thirteenth overall in the Florida International 12-Hour Grand Prix of Endurance, driving a Ferrari 248 SP for the North American Racing Team.